Antoninj/biometrics-project/README.md

 ## Performance evaluation

-We will assess the perfomance of our system in verification mode using a singe template configuration.
+We will assess the perfomance of our system in verification mode using the single template configuration.

 ##  Datasets